barry-ha/Griduino/examples/AutoGridCL/README.md

 Here are some suggestions that might help.
 * If a command-line window does not appear after starting AutoGridCL.py, then it might have an exception and have ended right away.
 To see messages, open a command window, change to the directory where the file is located, and type 'python AutoGridCL.py'
 * If you don't see NMEA messages from Griduino, reboot it and watch the screen to see the version number.
 Griduino software version must be 1.10 or later.
-* Close any programs using Griduino before starting AutoGridCL.
-Since the USB port cannot be shared, we cannot run NMEA Time2 or the Arduino workbench monitor at the same time.
+* If this program can't connect to Griduino, close any programs using it (such as NMEA Time2 or the Arduino workbench) before starting AutoGridCL.
+Note that the USB port cannot be shared, so only one program at a time can listen to Griduino.
+For extra fun, note that NMEA Time2 is a background service and cannot be closed; you must configure its GPS setting to 'Off' to disconnect it from the serial port.
-* Tell Barry other problems you run into so he can add it to this list: barry@k7bwh.com.
+* Tell Barry about problems you run into so he can add it to this list: barry@k7bwh.com.

 ## Credit
 Thanks goes to: